• Home

 • Sales Events

-• Continue monitoring for pest insects talked about in the May task list.
+• Continue monitoring for pests discussed in the June task list.

-• Pinch herbs like basil, mint, oregano, and savory to promote bushy growth.
+• Continue to pinch the flowers off of herbs like basil, mint, and oregano to promote bushy growth.

 .